rootCircle/blog/docs/web-dev/create-react-app-optimize.md

 |`yarn init`| 3.53s | NA |
 |`yarn add --offline react react-dom react-scripts cra-template`| 22.21s | NA |

 Data Utilized are tentative and are not actual indication of what `create-react-app` uses in long run.
 I have used my PC for benchmarking purpose and might not be representative of other systems.
-Timing are subject of Internet Bandwidth.
+Timing are subject to Internet Bandwidth.(I had poor bandwidth)

 ## Result
-With this small set of hack, we can not only speed up our development speed, but also save on the expensive bandwidth.
+With this small set of hack, we can not only speed up our development, but also save on some expensive data.
 Note that, I will recommend going with `yarn create react-app <app-name>` for critical apps and apps of great use.
-But for learning purpose, this can be your go to destination.
+But for learning purpose, these steps can be your go to destination.

+### Alternate Title
+Decrease create-react-app running time
+Initialize react-app without internet